 How to Get to Jardin from Medellin

 The bus journey time from Medellin to Jardin is 3.5 – 4 hours and all buses depart from Medellin’s Southern Bus Terminal.
-The drop off in Jardin is outside the bus company offices in Jardin.
+The drop-off in Jardin is outside the bus company offices in Jardin.
 Both companies that run this service have offices close to Jardin’s main square, the Plaza del Libertador.
+I wrote about how to get to Jardin from Medellin here.

 To get to Jardin from Medellin you need to take a bus from the Terminal del Sur.
 This is close (about a 25-minute walk) or a short (5 minutes/COP6000) taxi ride from the Poblado metro station.

 There are two bus companies that travel from Medellin to Jardin.
-You can buy tickets online here from their website or simply go to the bus station and buy your tickets from there.
+You can buy tickets online here or simply go to the bus station and buy your tickets from there.

 Rapido Ochoa Jardin runs buses to Jardin from Medellin throughout the day, there are 6 each day.
 Seats are allocated when you buy your ticket, so check to see what seat you’ll get before booking the time.
-Tickets from Medellin to Jardin cost $27,000 COP.
+Tickets for the Medellin to Jardin bus cost $27,000 COP.
 The first bus to Jardin from Medellin is at 04:45 and the last bus is at 18:45.
+Book this Medellin to Jardin bus online now.

 A second company Transporte Suroeste Antioqueño also runs buses 6 times a day, but it’s not possible to book these online.